The North West Collaborative Bank, the UK’s largest collaborative staff bank

 The digital staff bank, enables almost 6000 clinicians to work shifts across 24 trusts, promoting flexible working opportunities and acting as a secondary staffing pool for employers.
 Within the first two years, the shared safety net of workers had already filled over 171,000 hours of shifts, maintaining patient safety at a time of increased pressure on staffing resources.

 From the initial project meetings, MWL and Patchwork involved a selection of clinicians to represent the region’s doctors in training and to ensure that flexible working and user requirements were met.
 Since the service launched, over 90% of doctors in training have been onboarded within 48 hours of signing up.
 Approved clinicians benefit from access to a range of shifts across the region, giving them exposure to experiences and opportunities in their working life that were not possible prior to the establishment of the collaborative.

 Shifts transfer seamlessly between each trust’s e-roster system, the trust’s local bank and the regional collaborative staff bank.
 This highly resilient layer of integration not only drastically reduces administration by automating tasks, but also minimises errors and is backed by a single source for all data reporting to ensure robust governance and financial efficiency.

 The project has retained £6.2 million in the NHS in 24 months, and in the same time has saved £1.2 million in agency spend.

 Patchwork’s System Agnostic Collaborative Bank Layer

 We are interoperable with all leading workforce systems to facilitate collaboration without data fragmentation or double data entry.

-From a lead employer, the main thing that we were looking for was an improved trainee experience because that is our ethos, that’s exactly what we’re all about, it’s all about improving trainees working lives, that’s what we do – that’s bread and butter.
-So for us our metrics were very much about quality metrics on trainee experience and early on we were able to achieve that.
+As a lead employer, the main thing that we were looking for was an improved trainee experience because that is our ethos, that’s exactly what we’re all about.
+So for us, we needed quality metrics on trainee experience, and we were able to achieve that early on.